 Throughout the history of Meccano, modellers have sought to extend the system to enable them to build bigger and more complex models.
 This was encouraged to some extent by Frank Hornby who advocated the use of cardboard before the system offered flexible plates.
 Extending the system can be quite a contentious subject depending on the degree of “purity” to the Meccano system that your audience feel you should achieve.
 If you are not too worried, or your need is just too great, substitute and system extension parts may be sourced as follows:

 a.
 M4 bolts and half nuts can be purchased by the thousand at very reasonable prices from suppliers such as Westfield Fasteners.
 The M4 thread differs from the standard Meccano Whitworth thread and the nuts and bolts are not interchangeable.
 It follows that M4 bolts cannot be used in brass bosses.
 If you decide to use M4 parts, make sure you purchase stainless steel nuts and BZP bolts as this combination works well.

+b.
+M4 washers will serve for both M4 and Meccano bolts and are generally of high quality.

 c.
-M4 washers will serve for both M4 and Meccano bolts and are generally of high quality

-d.
-Many interesting electrical parts can be purchased from Maplins and easily adapted for Meccano use.
+Many interesting electrical parts can be purchased from for example RS Components in store or online RS Components and easily adapted for Meccano use.
 Their microswitch with lever can be used as effective limit switches as well as for automated sequence control when driven by cams.
 They also offer toggle switches, connectors, etc.